netgen/NetgenEzSocialConnectBundle/INSTALL.md

         default:
             # if true, the eZUserProvider will ensure that social users with the same email are tied to the same eZ user
             # multiple eZ users will be created otherwise, each linked to one social account
             # a new eZ user with a dummy email will always be created for users not disclosing their email
             merge_accounts: true
             user_content_class_identifier: user
             # if these are not set, the fields in question will not be mapped to the OAuth resource owner's response
+            # these parameters are fetched using configResolver->getParameter('first_name', 'netgen_social_connect')
+            # fetching only the 'fields' array is not supported_
             fields:
 	        first_name: 'first_name'
                 last_name: 'last_name'
                 profile_image: 'image'
+            # these parameters are fetched using configResolver->getParameter('oauth_user_group.facebook', 'netgen_social_connect')
+            # fetching only the 'oauth_user_group' array is not supported_
+            oauth_user_group:
+                facebook: 11
+                linkedin: 11
+                google:   11
+                twitter:  11
         administration_group:
             user_content_class_identifier: enhanced_user
             merge_accounts: false